coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 function isOnSearchPage() {
     return Coveo.$('#{idofmysearchpage}').length > 0;
 }
-// This additional function is used to tell the search page to retriev the Placeholder Text and place it in the search box function setSearchboxPlaceholderText() {
+// This additional function is used to tell the search page to retrieve the Placeholder Text and place it in the search box function setSearchboxPlaceholderText() {
     Coveo.$('#@Model.SearchboxId').find('input.CoveoQueryBox').attr('placeholder', '@Model.SearchboxPlaceholderText');
 }